HackTricks-wiki/hacktricks/cloud-security/aws-security.md

   * The key is validated against the HMAC value stored
   * The customer provided key is then used to decrypt the data

 **Client-side encryption with KMS, CSE-KMS:** Similarly to SSE-KMS, this also uses the key management service to generate your data encryption keys.
 However, this time KMS is called upon via the client not S3.
-The encryption then takes place client-side and the encrypted data is then sent to S3 to be stored.&#x20;
+The encryption then takes place client-side and the encrypted data is then sent to S3 to be stored.

 * Encryption:
   * Client request for a data key to KMS